openearth/kaartenbak-api/README.md

   * Where `query` is the search query
 * `/api/sync-layer`
   * Meant for the webhook of DatoCMS Kaartenbak.
 See below for the details.
+* `/api/sync-viewer-layer`
+  * Meant for the webhook of DatoCMS Kaartenbak.
+See below for the details.

 ## How synchronising DatoCMS Kaartenbak Layer to Geonetwork works